Key takeaways

 SusieCakes

 SusieCakes, a bakery known for its simple, classic, and delicious treats, offers a delightful array of baked goods prepared using the finest ingredients.
-The bakery operates 25 locations and delivers locally to homes and businesses in California and Texas.
+It operates in 25 locations and delivers locally to homes and businesses in California and Texas.

 Old Lady Gang